A Prague Christmas

 6) Arts and crafts stalls

 Remember that the “food stalls” are directly part of the market.
 There is another row of places selling food next to the Old Town Hall.
-The tree is usually around 20m high and will have a theme (in 2015 it was windows showing pictures by a Czech artist called Josef Lada).
+The tree is usually around 20m high and will have a theme.

 WENCESLAS SQUARE (Vaclavske Namesti)